Chapter 3 - Printfil configuration

 to print.
 That file can be created directly by the source program or by

-Printfil itself, when capturing a LPT port, as described on Chapter 7
+Printfil itself, when capturing a LPT port or COM port, as described on Chapter 7

 of this manual.